pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

 ![Administrator View](images/OCP19.png)

 ### Summary
 In this tutorial we have seen how easily and quickly we can provision a standalone Red Hat OpenShift cluster to an EXSi environment via the Installer-provisioned Installation (IPI).
 We can use this standalone OpenShift cluster for some quick testing or development.
 We've seen how we can easily use the 100% kubernetes compliant command line to create projects and users.
-We have seen how easy it is to use the intuitive OpenShift Administrator Console to create, configure, manage and monitor kuberenetes objects in our OpenShift cluster.
+We have seen how easy it is to use the intuitive OpenShift Administrator Console to create, configure, manage and monitor kubernetes objects in our OpenShift cluster.

 OpenShift provides you with an end-to-end enterprise ready kubernetes environment with all the tools.
-Openshift supports you from development and testing kubernetes based applications on the desktop and to deploying these applications to production OpenShift cluster.
+Openshift supports you from development and testing kubernetes based applications on the desktop and to deploying these applications to a production OpenShift cluster.
 Red Hat provides you with all the tools you need to automate your development and deployments.
 If you have a favorite tool or product you would like to use with OpenShift for development, CI/CD pipelines, security, etc., you can add those tools to your 100% kubernetes compliant OpenShift cluster.